The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking tracks in Sydney Harbour National Park.

 In Watsons Bay, enjoy a well deserved lunch at any of the cafe’s, rest up in Robertson Park and enjoy the views at The Gap.

-If you feel like more hiking and exploring, go ahead and try the Watsons Bay walk around South Head.
+If you feel like more hiking and exploring, go ahead and try the Watsons Bay walk around South Head, one of the most popular walking tracks in Sydney.

 You can also choose to only do the Hermitage Foreshore track instead of walking further north to Watson Bay.
 This section of the walk is actually the best part.